go up and never stop neon sign

 4. Miro

-Miro could be the ideal productivity app for visual learners in the workplace.
-Zenker described it as "a collaborative whiteboard platform where teams can brainstorm, map out workflows and visually organize ideas, especially useful for remote teams."
+Miro is one of the most popular whiteboarding apps and examples of productivity software on the market and is extensively used within organizations of different sizes and across multiple sectors.
+In many ways it is the ideal productivity app for visual learners in the workplace.
+Zenker described it as "a collaborative whiteboard platform where teams can brainstorm, map out workflows and visually organize ideas, especially useful for remote teams.”

-AI is baked into the app, offering up automatic summaries of board changes and comment threads.
-It can also provide feedback on work and recommendations on how to expand your ideas.
+AI is extensively baked into the app, not only offering up automatic summaries of board changes and comment thread, but it can also provide feedback and make recommendations.
+It can also generate product briefs from a brainstorm on your board, directly supporting innovation and turning ideas into something more tangible.

 "These tools are great ways to run workshops and collect all team members’ input and quickly group and categorize data to create action plans," Zenker said.